-The following recommendations supplement the enclosed Master Plan and address facility planning and coordination, proposed new facilities as well as modifications and maintenance of existing facilities, and possible interim measures.
-The City has planned for sidewalk improvements and there are no recommended priority projects of significance.
+The following recommendations supplement the Master Plan and address facility planning and coordination, proposed new facilities as well as modifications and maintenance of existing facilities, and possible interim measures.
+Recommended priority projects are described in further detail in Section 5.